openlilylib/snippets/README.md

 from end-user LilyPond files.
 `/usage-examples` contains documentation examples, exactly one `.ly` file corresponding to the `.ily` files below `/library/oll`.
-`\includes` will contain files that are needed by any snippets in the library but shouldn't be exposed to end-user files.
+`/includes` will contain files that are needed by any snippets in the library but shouldn't be exposed to end-user files.

 ---